sined-rahkuk/math-examples-generator/README.md

 Program allows the user to generate math examples that are yet to be solved.
 Its output is as follows:

-1. File **приклади.txt** contains unsolved generated examples
+1. File **primery.txt** contains unsolved generated examples

-2. File **відповіді.txt** consists of the same examples *but with correspond answers* to check match sister's results (kinda lazy I know).
+2. File **otvety.txt** consists of the same examples *but with correspond answers* to check match sister's results (kinda lazy I know).

+## Quick Start

+There are 2 bat files showing real-life examples of using this tool.
+Refer to them if ***Usage*** section is not enough.

+Also, with the `print.bat` file you can print out generated output txt-s.

 ## Usage